magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

    - When complete, click **Create Catalog Products**.

-The catalog product is created in your Magento catalog and assigned to the Amazon listing from which it was created.
+The catalog product is created in your Commerce catalog and assigned to the Amazon listing from which it was created.
 With the listing now matched to an existing Amazon listing, the listing will remove from the _New Third Party_ tab and appear in the _Active_ tab.

 ## Create a multiple catalog products using their Amazon listing information